 By continuously monitoring Salesforce performance and implementing best practices for optimization and monitoring, IT teams can ensure that their Salesforce instance is delivering optimal performance and user experience, driving business success.

-Application Performance Monitoring: What it is and Why it's Important
+Application Performance Monitoring for Salesforce: What it is and Why it's Important

-Application Performance Monitoring: What it is and Why it's Important
+Application Performance Monitoring for Salesforce: What it is and Why it's Important

 Application performance monitoring (APM) is a practice that involves monitoring and measuring the performance of an application to ensure that it is meeting user requirements and performing as expected.
 APM is used to identify and diagnose performance issues, as well as to optimize application performance and prevent downtime.